NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Powershell Cradle Attack/README.md

 ## Overview

-This project demonstrates how to create and deploy a malicious PowerShell script to establish a reverse shell on a Windows workstation.
-The attacker uses Kali Linux to serve the payload and capture the connection, giving them remote access to the victim's machine.

 - **Target:** Windows Workstation (SOC.LAB domain)
   - **IP Address:** 192.168.10.20
   - **Domain:** SOC.LAB
-- **Attacker:** Kali Linux
+- **Attacker:** Kali «
   - **IP Address:** 192.168.20.30

 ## Objective
-1. Create a malicious PowerShell script (malicious.ps1) to establish a reverse shell backdoor.
-2. Use a web server to serve the payload to the target Windows machine.
+Create and deploy a malicious PowerShell script to establish a reverse shell on a Windows workstation.
+The attacker uses Kali Linux to serve the payload and capture the connection, giving them remote access to the Windows's machine.
-3. Make the Windows user download and execute the malicious script.
-4. Gain remote access to the victim's machine and execute commands of the attacker's choice.

 ## Attack Execution Timeline